angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

-If you don't feel up to it or maybe don't have the luxury of time to be able to follow this exercise then there are many examples of proven lists on websites like TCDecks or that can be found in the `#decklists-archive` channel in the [Doomsday Discord][discord].
+If you don't feel up to it or maybe don't have the luxury of time to be able to follow this exercise then there are many examples of proven lists on websites like TCDecks, or that can be found in the `#decklists-archive` channel in the [Doomsday Discord][discord].

 ## Next Steps